 Coping with a Loved One’s Memory Loss

-It can be disturbing to watch someone you love struggle with memory loss.
-Depending on the severity of their condition, there are things you can do to help.
+Watching someone you love struggle with memory loss can be difficult.
+Depending on the severity of their condition, there are many ways you can help.
 For example:

-- Encourage them to visit the doctor if their memory loss is interfering with their ability to function on their own.
-Accompany them to the appointment.
+- Encourage them to visit their doctor if their memory loss is interfering with their daily functioning.
+Go with them to the appointment.

-- Write it down.
-Keep a checklist of medications and when they should be taken.
-Use a pill organizer if necessary.
+- Keep a checklist of their medications and when they should be taken.

 - Help them update their address book and calendar.